pkolaczk/latte/README.md

 Calling `ctx.execute` is not optimal, because it doesn't use prepared statements.
 You can prepare statements and register them on the context object in the `prepare` function.
-They will be executed during [the load step](#populating-the-database) before the actual database population.
+They will be executed during [the load step](#populating-the-database) before the actual database population and the run step before executing the run function.
 An example of implementing and using prepare:

 ```rust